CodePolymath/ProjectsUsersMVC/readme.md

     * Instructions on how to use the app

-    * An explanation of what you did and why for all aspects of the application preferably with time spent on all the various aspects development (including research time).
+    * An explanation of what you did and why for all aspects of the application preferably with time spent on all the various aspects of development (including research time).